trishatjokro/personal-finance-tracker/README.md

 - **Read it** with any SQLite tool if you ever want out.
 Nothing is proprietary.
 - `data/` is gitignored, so your finances never get committed by accident.

-The passphrase is hashed with scrypt and never stored. **There is no reset** — if you forget it, the data is unreachable.
+Passwords are hashed with scrypt and never stored. **There is no reset** — if you forget yours, that account's data is unreachable.
 Write it down somewhere real.

 ## Importing from your bank